How to Build Bigger Chest Muscles

 Sean Nalewanyj gives four tips on how to get the most out of your pressing movements.

-Although that’s all you need to build a really great chest, there are a couple of other exercises that are worth mentioning as they are also excellent chest developers.
+Although that’s all you need to build a really great chest, there are a couple of other exercises that are worth mentioning, as they are also excellent chest developers.

 The first one is parallel bar dips.
-These don’t develop the chest quite as well as presses but they are still very effective and I like them because they are also one of the best exercises there is for the triceps.
+These don’t develop the chest quite as well as presses, but they are still very effective, and I like them because they are also one of the best exercises there is for the triceps.

 And the final one is push-ups.
-Granted, there’s no point doing basic push-ups for high reps as that won’t do anything for you.
-But you can do them weighted, and there are also numerous variations of the push-up that are extremely good, notably the suspended push-up with the straps set about 4 – 5 feet apart, so that you pull your arms inwards as you push up to the top position.
+Granted, there’s no point doing basic push-ups for high reps, as that won’t do anything for you.
+But you can do them weighted, and there are also several variations of the push-up that are extremely good, notably the suspended push-up with the straps set about 4 – 5 feet apart, so that you pull your arms inwards as you push up to the top position.

-As always you should do each exercise with proper technique and through an appropriately full range of motion.
+As always, you should do each exercise with proper technique and through an appropriately full range of motion.
 I say “appropriately” because the ideal range of motion will vary a little from person to person.
 For example, in the bench press you should generally lower the bar to touch your chest at about nipple level or just below (with your elbows tucked at about 45 degrees to your side).
-But if you have particularly long arms and/or are very thin you might be better stopping an inch or two before your chest rather than going all the way down, as overextending could result in shoulder problems further down the line.
+But if you have particularly long arms and/or are very thin, you might be better stopping an inch or two before your chest, rather than going all the way down, as overextending could result in shoulder problems further down the line.

 And when using dumbbells, lower them right down until you feel a stretch at the bottom.
 Don’t adopt the common practice of stopping when your upper arms are parallel to the floor, as it’s the bottom part of the movement that is most important to fully activate the pecs.

-For best results train your chest hard twice per week, but once every 5 days or so will also work great.
+For best results, train your chest hard twice per week, but once every 5 days or so will also work great.
 You also need to ensure you eat the right diet, consisting of a moderate calorie surplus and plenty of protein (about 0.8 - 1.0g per pound of bodyweight per day).
 And make sure you get enough rest and sleep too.

 So now you know exactly how to build a bigger chest.
 Follow the advice given here and you should soon have a chest that anyone could be proud of.